sandeeep-s/books/ddia/part-I/ddia-03-storage-and-retrieval.md

 In most OLTP databases, storage is laid out in a row-oriented fashion.
 In Document databases as well, an entire document is typically storaed as one continguous sequence of bytes.

-The idea behind column-oriented storage is: don't store all the values from one row together, but store all the values from each column together instead.
+**The idea behind column-oriented storage**: don't store all the values from one row together, but store all the values from each column together instead.
 If each column is stored in a seperate file, a query only needs to read and parse only those columns that are used in that query, which can save a lot of work.

 The column oriented storage relies on each column file containing the rows in same order.
 #### Column Compression